waltervanheuven/psychopy-on-M1/README.md

   Import Error: dlopen(/Users/waltervh/venv/psychopy/lib/python3.9/site-packages/psychtoolbox-3.0.17.11-py3.9-macosx-11-arm64.egg/psychtoolbox/PsychHID.cpython-39-darwin.so, 2). `Symbol not found: _AllocateHIDObjectFromIOHIDDeviceRef`.

+  Event module is therefore used for the keyboard component.

 - `System info...` in Help menu fails

   Error is due to a bug in psutil: [psutil.cpu_freq() broken on Apple M1](https://github.com/giampaolo/psutil/issues/1892).